RedisLabs/redislabs-docs/content/rs/references/cli-utilities/crdb-cli/crdb/purge-instance.md

 ---
 Title: crdb-cli crdb purge-instance
 linkTitle: purge-instance
-description: Deletes data from a local instance and removes it from the active-active database.
+description: Deletes data from a local instance and removes it from the Active-Active database.
 weight: $weight
 alwaysopen: false
 categories: ["RS"]
 aliases:
 ---

-Deletes data from a local instance and removes it from the active-active database.
+Deletes data from a local instance and removes the instance from the Active-Active database.

 ```sh
 crdb-cli crdb purge-instance --crdb-guid <guid>
          --instance-id <instance-id>
          [ --no-wait ]
 ```

+Once this command finishes, the other replicas must remove this instance with [`crdb-cli crdb remove-instance --force`]({{<relref "/rs/references/cli-utilities/crdb-cli/crdb/remove-instance">}}).

 ### Parameters